nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.<br><br>

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.<br><br>
+Details of the deleted contact shown in the status message. <br><br>

    1. Test case: `delete 0`<br>
       Expected: No person is deleted. `delete` command format is shown in the status message.<br><br>